NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/FanPowerWatts``                         double  W      >= 0         No        40         Fan power
   ==================================================  ======  =====  ===========  ========  =========  ===================

+  .. [#] Defaulted to 0.98 if FuelType is "electricity", 0.84 if FuelType is "natural gas", "propane", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "kerosene",
-  .. [#] Defaulted to 0.60 if FuelType is "wood", 0.78 if FuelType is "wood pellets".
+         0.75 if FuelType is "coal", "coke", "anthracite coal", "bituminous coal", 0.60 if FuelType is "wood", 0.78 if FuelType is "wood pellets".

 Portable/Fixed Heater
 ~~~~~~~~~~~~~~~~~~~~~